ACEMS/ECRretreat2017Nov/README.md

 * There are no expected outcomes.
 * You are not expected to finish the project by the end of the retreat.
 * The aim is to learn new skills, meet new collaborators, work on a project you find interesting.
-* You get out what you put in.

 ## Discussions, Questions and Ideas